 Because of all the factors listed above, guessing how big your mixed breed puppy will be when full-grown is difficult, but there are a few ways that people use.

 - The first is to double their weight at 16 weeks.
 We put this to the test using self reported data on actual Cavapoo puppies.

-- There are also puppy weight calculators, but these were wrong for many people.
-I used one with my own dog and the final weight was off by a lot.
+- You can use a puppy weight calculator, but these were wrong for many people.
+I used one with my own dog and the final weight was off by about 10 pounds.

 - There are also DNA tests that claim to be able to tell you how big your puppy is based on genetic markers.
 However they are still learning about how this works.